and electronics, she has performed/recorded with musicians including Fred Frith, the London Improvisers Orchestra,

 Civitella Ranieri Foundation Fellow, and has been awarded grants from the Cornell Council for the Arts and the Atkinson

-Center for a Sustainable Future for her work with bioacoustics researcher Katy Payne and the Hawai'i Marine Mammal
+Center for Sustainability for her work on humpback whale song with bioacoustics researcher Katy Payne and the Hawai'i

 Annie received her Master of Fine Arts in Music Performance and Literature with a Specialization in Improvisation from